geofrancis/esp32-cam-fpv/rpi_drivers/5.10.103-v7+/readme.md

 Make sure to build ```patches/bcm43430a1/7_45_41_46/nexmon/``` (driver + RPI0W firmware) and ```patches/bcm43436b0/9_88_4_65/nexmon/``` (RPI02W firmware).

-Prebuilt binaries for later Linux cores can also be found in https://github.com/evilsocket/pwnagotchi images.
+Prebuilt binaries for later Linux kernels can also be found in https://github.com/evilsocket/pwnagotchi images.